top of page

 "In my experience, many employers underuse tax credits for hiring. … Workforce development professionals have a role to play here.
 We can provide guidance and education to both larger employers and their subcontractors.
 Informing employers about the tax credits and showing them how to access these tax credits can free up more resources for hiring and growth.”
 Dr. Lisa Bly-Jones, CEO, Chicago Jobs Council

-Lack of resources doesn’t necessarily need to limit your horizons.
+A lack of resources doesn’t necessarily need to limit your horizons.
 Look for ways to bridge the gaps between current reality and what you would like to achieve.

 Get Creative